VideoRecorderMp4 C++ library

 Test application

-The test application is dedicated to testing the VideoRecorderMp4 library with different parameters.
-After starting, the test application will ask the user to set the folder name, maximum size of folder, and maximum size of file.
-Test application output will look like:
+The test application is designed to test the VideoRecorderMp4 library with different parameters.
+After starting, the test application will prompt the user to set the folder name, maximum folder size, and maximum file size.
+The test application output will look like:

 ##################################